On Model Selection Consistency of Lasso for High-Dimensional Ising Models: Proof of Lemma

 where $Q_{r}^{*}=\mathbb{E}_{\theta^{*}}\left(X_{\setminus r}X_{r}^{T}\right)$ is the covariance matrix of $X_{\setminus r}$ and $b=\mathbb{E}_{\theta^{*}}\left(X_{\setminus r}X_{r}\right)$.
 The solution to (\ref{eq:Linear-equation}), denoted as $\tilde{\theta}_{\setminus r}^{*}$, can be analytically obtained as $\tilde{\theta}_{\setminus r}^{*}=\left(Q_{r}^{*}\right)^{-1}b$.
 Next, we construct the full covariance matrix $C=\mathbb{E}_{\theta^{*}}\left(XX^{T}\right)$ of all spins $X$ as follows

 where $X_{r}$ is indexed as the first variable in $C$ without loss of generality.
 From the block matrix inversion lemma, the inverse covariance matrix can be computed as

 where

-On the other hand, for sparse tree graph in the paramagnetic phase, the inverse covariance matrix $C^{-1}$ can be computed from the Hessian of the Gibbs free energy \citep{ricci2012bethe, nguyen2012bethe,Abbara2019c}.
+On the other hand, for general tree-like graphs in the paramagnetic phase, the inverse covariance matrix $C^{-1}$ can be computed from the Hessian of the Gibbs free energy \cite{ricci2012bethe, nguyen2012bethe,Abbara2019c}.
 Specifically, each element of the covariance matrix $C=\{C_{rt}\}_{r,t\in V}$ can be expressed as

 where $Z({\sigma}) = \sum_{x} \mathbb{P}_{\theta^{*}}\left(x\right) e^{\sum_{s\in V} \sigma_s x_s}$ with $\sigma=\{\sigma_s\}_{s\in V}$ and the assessment is carried out at ${\sigma} = {0}$.
 In addition, for technical convenience we introduce the Gibbs free energy as